LINK TO FULL WEBSITE FOR THE MYSTERIES

 Book by Ann Mortifee in collaboration with David Feinstein

-Music by Ann Mortifee
+Music and Lyrics by Ann Mortifee

 Score by Ann Mortifee in collaboration with Edward Henderson